Information for private guardians

 More often than not, people with impaired decision-making capacity manage with support from family, friends and service providers.
 Guardianship is generally only required when there is a problem that cannot be resolved with informal support.

-The Tribunal may consider it necessary to appoint a guardian if the needs of the person with a disability cannot be met in any other less restrictive way (such as with informal decision-making support).
+The Tribunal may consider it necessary to appoint a guardian if the needs of the person with impaired decision-making cannot be met in any other less restrictive way (such as with informal decision-making support).
 A suitable family member or friend will be appointed as guardian wherever possible.

 Guardianship is an important responsibility.
 To be appointed as a private guardian you need to:

-• Be suitable to act as guardia, consistent with the requirements of the Guardianship and Administration Act 1995
+• be suitable to act as guardian, consistent with the requirements of the Guardianship and Administration Act 1995

 When may a guardian be needed?